How Churches can Overcome a Toxic Culture-

 They tend to isolate themselves from those they lead-

-The worst kinds of spiritual leaders are frequently AWOL at church events and rarely interact socially with people in their congregations even though the Bible clearly commands them to do so.
+Bad spiritual leaders are frequently AWOL at church events and rarely interact socially with people in their congregations even though the Bible clearly commands them to do so.
 (1st Timothy 3:2, Titus 1:7-8).
 Some isolate themselves out of pride.
 Others just don’t care enough about people to get past their own awkwardness in social situations.
 Yes, there are introverts and extraverts and there is nothing wrong with being an introvert.
-Furthermore, it is the height of emotional and spiritual immaturity to think a leader can or should be besties with everyone in a congregation.
+Furthermore, it is the height of emotional and spiritual immaturity to think any leader can or should be besties with everyone in a congregation.
 That said, every Christian should care enough about others to go out of their way to make them feel comfortable in social situations.
 This is especially true of spiritual leaders.

 They demand blind obedience-